 Reviews play an important role in today’s research and purchasing experience for software buyers.
 By now, you know that your business needs to share your users’ reviews to catch new buyers’ eyes, but are you aware of how much the recency of those reviews impacts buyers’ impressions of your company?

 Recency is one of the four cornerstones of great reviews, which include quality, quantity, recency and consistency, but many software businesses miss out on connecting with more clients simply by not focusing on continuous collection of new reviews.
-BrightLocal has found that a whopping 84% of consumers think that online reviews older than three months aren’t relevant.
+BrightLocal has found that a whopping 69% of buyers think that online reviews older than three months aren’t relevant.

 Collecting reviews — and what to do with them once you have them — often is treated as a marketing afterthought.
 With all the competing priorities that businesses must focus on, it’s easy for reviews to fall by the wayside, but this can result in negative implications for your brand and sales.
 Don’t believe it?
 We’ve found that software vendors on Gartner Digital Markets see a 127% increase in traffic to their profile pages when they collect 10 or more reviews.